joealden/corum-docs/src/development/4-problems/3-api.md

 The API schema contains a data type named `Favorite` that is created when a user favorites a subforum.
-This data type contains a `user` field and a `subforum` field to keep track of what user favorited what subforum.
+This data type contains a `user` field and a `subforum` field to keep track of what user favorited which subforum.
 In the context of Corum it only makes sense for a user to be able to favorite a subforum once.
 Graphcool provides a way to specify that a field should be unique in the current data set.
 For example in Corum, this is used to ensure that the same username or email address is not used by more than a single user.
-The issue is that Graphcool doesn't currently provide a way to specific that two fields need to be unique which is required in this scenario.
+The issue is that Graphcool doesn't currently provide a way to specify that two fields need to be unique together which is required in this scenario.
 For example, a user should be able to favorite multiple subforums, and a subforum should be able to be favorited by more than a single user, however a user should not be able to favorite the same subforum more than once.
 The fact that this feature isn't available in Graphcool means that I needed to find another way to achieve this functionality.

 ### The Solution